Gyyyn/guyra/CONTRIBUTE.md

 In general, we don't change how the database behaves for backwards compatibility.
 If you have dealt with Wordpress databases before, the structure is similar.

+## Course Updates or Additions

+Course, exercises and such are held within the `json` folder.

 ## Submitting Changes

 When you are ready to submit your changes, please follow these steps: